abcAssess/abcAssess-legal/technical-and-privacy-faqs.md

 ## 1. Is abcAssess FERPA and COPPA compliant?

-### *Yes.*
+### Yes.

 #### We act as a "School Official" under FERPA, and we assist schools in COPPA compliance by practicing strict Data Minimization.
-We do not collect student full names, exact birthdays, or any media like photos or videos.
+To identify students safely, we only collect a student's first name and their birth month/year (stored as a generic YYYY-MM string).
+We never collect full names, exact birthdays, or any student media like photos or videos.

 ---

 ## 2. How is student data secured?

-### *We use a "Zero-Knowledge" architecture.*
+### Data privacy is built directly into our database architecture.

-#### Student names and assessment scores are encrypted on your device using AES-256 encryption before they are sent to our database.
-This means that even as the developer, we cannot read your students' sensitive information.
+#### We enforce strict application-level multi-tenant isolation using unique organizational and teacher identifiers.
+This means all classroom data is tightly filtered through server-side query middleware so that records from one classroom can never be accessed or read by another.
+All data is encrypted in transit using industry-standard TLS protocols and encrypted at rest within our secured database environment.

 ---

 ## 3. Who owns the data I enter?

-### *You (the educator) or your school district own all student data.*
+### You (the educator) or your school district own all student data.

 #### abcAssess does not claim ownership of student records, nor do we ever sell or share data with third-party advertisers.